bartTC/django-attachments/README.rst

      ``attachments.add_attachments``.

    * For **deleting attachments** grant the user (or group) the permission ``attachments.delete_attachments``.
-This allows the user to delete only attachments which are assigned to him (rather the attachments he uploaded self).
+This allows the user to delete their attachments only.

    * For **deleting foreign attachments** (attachments by other users) grant the user the permission ``attachments.delete_foreign_attachments``.

-   This only works for the templatetags, the admin still allows anybody to add or delete attachments.

 Mind that you serve files!